ooplata/carpedia/docs/vehicles/README.md

 # vehicles
-A simple set of classes designed to aid in the implementation of vehicle related software.
+A simple set of modules designed to aid in the implementation of vehicle related software.

 ## Modules
 | | |